Links

 A regular expression included in a search request must be quoted and must begin with ##.
 Examples:

-A regular expression must match a single whole word.
-For example, you could not search for "apple pie" with a regular expression "##app.*ie".
+(1) A regular expression must match a single whole word.
+For example, a search for "##app.*ie" would not find "apple pie".

-For information on the regular expression syntax, see Regular Expressions.
-A regular expression is like the * wildcard character in its effect on search speed: the closer to the front of a word the expression is, the more it will slow searching.
-"Appl*" will be nearly as fast as "Apple", while "*pple" will be much slower.
+A regular expression is like the * wildcard character in its effect on search speed: the closer to the front of a word the expression is, the more it will slow searching. "appl.*" will be nearly as fast as "apple", while ".*pple" will be much slower.